cs3398-vulcans-ponfarr/UPair-TxState-Project/README.md

 ### _WHAT CAN WE DO TO IMPROVE_
 •	The team can improve by meeting more often and developing a better understanding of the other members' work.
 •	**Peter Cowsar**: I could improve by scheduling times to meet with individual group members and explaining my work.
+I could make sure to meet with at least one member per week.
 •	**Jacob Gotcher**: I need to manage my workflow better and update the Sprint, GitHub, and other teammates.
+I can ensure my workflow improves by scheduling hours and notifying my teammates when I do get work done and when I know I will be unable to get work done.
 • **Jon-Paul Kasper**: Be able to meet up with teammates at least one a week
 • **Cameron Valdez**: Meeting with each team member individually and get what I need from them (since our schedules don't mesh well together).
+To do this I can ask specific people their availability as soon as the need arises.